 3. How do I feature content in a roundup?

 You are allowed to use one single image from the post in the body of your roundup, and you may use the same image in a collage if you wish.
 You may not modify the images of others in any way (cropping, removing watermarks, etc.) except cropping as necessary to fit within a collage.
 In the body of your roundup post, the image must remain unaltered.

 You may NOT copy and paste the original author’s text, including material lists, ingredient lists, instructions, etc. You must write your own text to introduce or accompany the featured post.
 If you are unable to do so, you may copy 1-2 sentences of text from the original post AT MOST.
 Do not copy entire paragraphs or sections of content and paste it onto your own site.

 You must give the original blog/author proper credit by using a do-follow text link back to the featured post in the body of your roundup.

 4. Can I use this for paid/sponsored roundups?

 You may use this search engine to create a sponsored roundup, or a roundup for which you are paid.
 If you create a roundup to sell to another blog/blogger, you are responsible for making sure that the rules are followed in regards to images and proper credit when the roundup is published.

 5. How can I get my own blog added to the search engine so that my posts show up when other people are looking to create roundups?

-If you agree to all of the terms and conditions and are fine with other bloggers featuring your blog content as indicated above, fill out the contact form below (be sure to check the box!) and I will get you added!
+If you agree to all of the terms and conditions and are fine with other bloggers featuring your blog content as indicated above, fill out the application form below and I will get you added!